-The dramatic increase in the number of felt earthquakes raised legitimate concern about the possibility of triggering even larger earthquakes.
+The dramatic increase in the number of felt earthquakes has raised legitimate concern about the possibility of triggering even larger earthquakes.
 To help answer this pressing issue, studying past and present seismic activities in this previously seismically quiet intraplate region is an obvious need.
-Most of the well-recorded seismicity in the area lies within the Precambrian basement (Keranen et al., 2013, 2014; McNamara, Benz, et al., 2015; Choy et al., 2016; Yeck, Weingarten, et al., 2016).
-This observation suggests that faults located at seismogenic depth (5-15 km) could be destabilized by injection operations carried out in the shallow subsurface.
-Unfortunately, because of the lack of coseismic ground deformation measurements, rupture area of the largest recent earthquakes could not be easily determined.
-Hence, the actual radius of influence of injection operations, although suspected to be greater than 10 km horizontally and perhaps 5-10 km vertically (Keranen et al., 2013; Choy et al., 2016; Shirzaei et al., 2016; Yeck, Weingarten, et al., 2016), remains subject to uncertainty.
+Most of the wellrecorded seismicity in the area lies within the Precambrian basement (Keranen et al., 2013, 2014; Choy et al., 2016; McNamara et al., 2015; Yeck et al., 2016a).
+This observation suggests that faults located at seismogenic depth (5-15km) could be destabilized by injection operations carried out in the shallow sub-surface.
+Unfortunately, due to lack of coseismic ground deformation measurements, rupture area of the largest recent earthquakes could not be easily determined.
+Hence, the actual radius of influence of injection operations, although suspected to be greater than 10 km horizontally and perhaps 5-10 km vertically (Yeck et al., 2016a; Keranen et al., 2013; Choy et al., 2016; Shirzaei et al., 2016), remains subject to uncertainty.

-The 3 September 2016 $M{\rm w}$ 5.7 Pawnee earthquake is the largest reported earthquake in Oklahoma since the recent increase of seismicity.
-The earthquake induced very strong shaking in the epicentral region (MMI VII), causing damage to some buildings in the epicentral area (see Data and Resources).
-The aftershock sequence of the Pawnee earthquake was precisely recorded thanks to rapid deployment of a seismic network (Yeck, Hayes, et al., 2016).
-Aftershock seismicity is concentrated at ~6 km depth, delineating an east-southeast
+The 3 September 2016 Mw5.7 Pawnee earthquake is the largest reported earthquake in Oklahoma since the recent increase of seismicity.
+The earthquake reached shaking intensity VII, causing damage to some buildings in the epicentral area (USGS, 2015).
+The aftershock sequence of the Pawnee earthquake was precisely recorded thanks to rapid deployment of a seismic network (Yeck et al., 2016b).
+Aftershock seismicity is concentrated at ~6km depth, delineating an ESE-WNW trending vertical fault (Fig. 1b).
+However, the depth and slip area of the causative fault involved in mainshock remain poorly constrained.